Chipotle Mexican Grill, Inc. (CMG) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with losses related to Chipotle Mexican Grill, Inc. ("Chipotle" or the "Company") (NYSE: CMG ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, Jan.
+6, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Chipotle Mexican Grill, Inc. ("Chipotle" or the "Company") (NYSE: CMG ).

 What Is The Lawsuit About?